 We are going to do it.
 And I am excited.
 Then nervous…and excited…and nervous.

 I have shared these thoughts here before.
 Aren’t they deep?

 Prompted by questions, these women would begin to share the practicalities of their homeschool days.
-To a woman, each had a book they recommended for this homeschooling journey.
+Down to a woman, each had a book they recommended for this homeschooling journey.
 I began to make a list.

 Then I began to formulate a plan for keeping my novice homeschooling heart well-fed and well-prepared for this task ahead.

 The book that kept coming up was Teaching from Rest: a Homeschooler’s Guide to UNSHAKABLE PEACE, by Sarah Mackenzie.
 See those all-caps?

 There is a reason this book is sought out by moms.
 We see the storm coming and we are preparing our umbrellas and rain slickers, hoping desperately not to drown.